szcompressor/DeepSZ/README.md

 - Note that the script will automatically download and compile SZ lossy compression software.

+[1] Jin, Sian, Sheng Di, Xin Liang, Jiannan Tian, Dingwen Tao, and Franck Cappello.
+"Deepsz: A novel framework to compress deep neural networks by using error-bounded lossy compression."
+In Proceedings of the 28th International Symposium on High-Performance Parallel and Distributed Computing, pp. 159-170.
+2019.

-[1] Jia, Yangqing, Evan Shelhamer, Jeff Donahue, Sergey Karayev, Jonathan Long, Ross Girshick, Sergio Guadarrama, and Trevor Darrell.
+[2] Jia, Yangqing, Evan Shelhamer, Jeff Donahue, Sergey Karayev, Jonathan Long, Ross Girshick, Sergio Guadarrama, and Trevor Darrell.
 "Caffe: Convolutional architecture for fast feature embedding."
 In Proceedings of the 22nd ACM international conference on Multimedia, pp. 675-678.
 2014.

-[2] Tao, Dingwen, Sheng Di, Zizhong Chen, and Franck Cappello.
+[3] Tao, Dingwen, Sheng Di, Zizhong Chen, and Franck Cappello.
 "Significantly improving lossy compression for scientific data sets based on multidimensional prediction and error-controlled quantization."
 In 2017 IEEE International Parallel and Distributed Processing Symposium (IPDPS), pp. 1129-1139.
 IEEE, 2017.